gin-gonic/gin/README.md

 ### Goroutines inside a middleware

-When starting inside a middleware or handler, you **SHOULD NOT** use the original context inside it, you have to use a read-only copy.
+When starting new Goroutines inside a middleware or handler, you **SHOULD NOT** use the original context inside it, you have to use a read-only copy.

 ```go
 func main() {